What Is Schwarzbier?

 schwartz spaceballs

-In reality, schwarzbiers really have nothing to do with Star Wars.
-It’s just a really dark beer that happens to have a name that matches a funny quote from the Star Wars parody Spaceballs.
+In reality, schwarzbiers have nothing to do with Star Wars.
+It’s just a dark beer with a name that matches a funny quote from the Star Wars parody Spaceballs.

 We could get deep here and say that its depths take us to galaxies far, far away, but we won’t.